awsbites/weshare.click/README.md

   - [Serverless framework](https://www.serverless.com/framework) (v3 or higher)
   - Your custom domain (easier if already registered with Route53)
   - A bash-compatible environment (Tested on Mac OSx but it should also work on Linux and Windows with subsystem for Linux)
+  - [`jq`](https://stedolan.github.io/jq/): optional but useful if you need to run some of the suggested CLI commands below

 ### 1. Get the code & dependencies